Millau Viaduct, a major landmark in Aveyron

 The construction of the viaduct saved the city of Millau and holidaymakers from nightmarish traffic jams!

-Millau is indeed on the N9, the main B road that led to the sunny beaches of the Mediterranean.
+Millau is indeed on the N9, the main B road that leads to the sunny beaches of the Mediterranean.

-However, the old city’s narrow streets were not adapted to heavy traffic and became quickly saturated with cars.
+However, the city’s narrow streets were not adapted to heavy traffic and became quickly saturated.

 Traffic was on a stand-still and people frustrated!

 The construction of the bridge was therefore hailed as a radical solution in order to bypass Millau.